Precision agriculture: Usage around the world

 While digital technologies can transform the landscape of agricultural machinery, making mechanization both more precise and more accessible, non-mechanized production is still dominant in many low- and middle-income countries, especially in sub-Saharan Africa.
 Research on precision agriculture for non-mechanized production is increasing and so is its adoption.
 Examples include the AgroCares hand-held soil scanner, uncrewed aerial vehicle (UAV) services (also known as drones), and GNSS to map field boundaries and establish land tenure.
 However, it is not clear how many agricultural producers actually use digital technologies.

 Precision livestock farming supports farmers in real-time by continuously monitoring and controlling animal productivity, environmental impacts, and health and welfare parameters.
 Sensors attached to animals or to barn equipment operate climate control and monitor animals’ health status, movement and needs.
 For example, cows can be tagged with the electronic identification (EID) that allows a milking robot to access a database of udder coordinates for specific cows.
 Global automatic milking system sales have increased over recent years, but adoption is likely mostly in Northern Europe, and likely almost absent in low- and middle-income countries.
 Automated feeding machines for both cows and poultry also exist, but data and evidence regarding their adoption trends and drivers is likewise scarce.

 The economic and environmental benefits of precision agriculture have also been confirmed in China, but China is lagging behind countries such as Europe and the United States because the Chinese agricultural system is characterized by small-scale family-run farms, which makes the adoption rate of precision agriculture lower than other countries.
 Therefore, China is trying to better introduce precision agriculture technology into its own country and reduce some risks, paving the way for China's technology to develop precision agriculture in the future.

+In December 2014, the Russian President made an address to the Russian Parliament where he called for a National Technology Initiative.
+It is divided into subcomponents such as the FoodNet initiative.
+The FoodNet initiative contains a set of declared priorities, such as precision agriculture.
+This field is of special interest to Russia as an important tool in developing elements of the bioeconomy in Russia.